IBM/eventing-openliberty-blockchain/README.md

      "make": "VW",
      "model": "Golf",
      "colour": "White",
-     "owner": "Tom Jennings"
+     "owner": "Tom Jennings",
      "key": "CAR20"
    }
    ```

 ## 8. Query all ledger state as a buyer

-A buyer on the blockchain may be interested in buying a used car and will query all cars.
+A buyer may be interested in purchasing a used car and will query all cars on the blockchain.

 1. Navigate to the buyer's [Java microservice on port 9081](http://localhost:9081/openapi/ui/)